 Heh...
 This show reminded me of that time I cut off that one sorority girl's head, jammed a few electrodes down her neck-stump, and then reanimated her body and made it walk all around her sorority house, scaring the bejeebus out of her annoying sorority sisters one Halloween.
 I almost got them all to move out of town (and stop puking on my lawn after parties), but then some annoying frat boys showed up at the house all drunk and raped the hell out of my headless creation!
 The good news is that the cops arrested the boys for the murder and mutilation, and I got to keep the head.
 It's still on my mantle piece and blinks at you if you tap on the jar.

 Hello!
 Kuni here!
-I totally fall in love with the no-headed woman on the big, black motorbike!
-She so sexy out of my mind!
-She is also the one afraid of police cops, and so is Kuni.
-Kuni hide in the back seat when a police cop shows up for the tickets, and Kuni has no license or money for honorable bribe.
+I totally fell in love with the no-headed woman on the big, black motorbike!
+She is so sexy that it drives me out of my mind!
+She is also the one afraid of cops, and so am I. I hide in the back seat when a police man shows up to try and give me tickets, and Kuni never has a license or money for an honorable bribe.
 So sad :(